 You and your friends are at the trailhead to start a wilderness hike in the Cascades.
-You park the car but, before you hoist your pack, you remember that there is a critical part of Navigation Workflow that needs doing at the trailhead.
+Before you hoist your pack, you remember that there is a critical part of Navigation Workflow that needs to be done at the trailhead.

-What tasks do you need to accomplish at the trailhead before you start (see appendix 4)?:
+What tasks do you need to accomplish at the trailhead before you start (see appendix 4)?

-/ NAV Tool Settings/Adjustments/Confirmations Made:
+~ NAV Tool Settings/Adjustments/Confirmations Made:

 Physical Map

 Digital Map, Gaia GPS

 Altimeter(s)

 Compass

 PLB/Personal Communicator